-Quite a few people don't deal with IT people directly in their line of work.
-Instead, they do so only when they have problems with technology we provide.
-Others only experience IT through customer support channels like Geek Squad.
+Quite a few people don’t deal with IT people directly in their line of work.
+Instead, they do so only when they have problems with the technology we provide.
+Others experience IT only through customer support channels like Geek Squad.
 Does Geek Squad give a good impression or bad impression of IT?

 You’ve probably seen the black-and-white VW Beetles running around.
 If you’ve purchased anything from Best Buy, you’ve probably encountered and possibly used them as well.
 They’re the folks from Geek Squad.

 The video above is from TechRepublic’s big brother 60 Minutes and features the consumer side of tech support, specifically Geek Squad.
 It also mentions the increasing complexity of technology and the need for “geeks” to help fix the problem.

 As IT people, we’re often labeled “geeks” or “nerds,” but Geek Squad has turned a stereotype into a brand.
 As their popularity has grown, their image sometimes seems to lap back over into the IT profession as whole.
 I’m wondering if that’s a good thing and what we can do about it.

 This 60 Minutes piece talks quite a bit about help desk support in general, focusing not only on Geek Squad but also on Indian help desks and the calls that go to the kids of friends and neighbors.
 It also talks about the cottage industries that have popped up around tech support.

 As a moonlighting computer consultant, I probably fall into that area.
 Even though I don’t have celebrity customers who pay six digits to install home theater systems like Geek To The Stars Paul Austin, I do have a base of individuals and businesses that are good for some spare change and keep me current in the technical field.